 Strategies for maximizing potential coverage include:

-Separate from your personal medical insurance, you’ll need to secure insurance coverage for your egg donor.
+Separate from your personal medical insurance, you’ll need to secure coverage for your egg donor.

 Egg donor insurance policies (often called ODIP – Oocyte Donor Insurance Policy) typically provide coverage up to $250,000 for medical complications arising from the donation process.